 The compensation that an executive actually receives will differ from that executive's target compensation for a variety of reasons.
 Annual incentive payouts are based on Company performance against financial targets and achievement of individual and business objectives.
-Compensation realized from long-term incentive awards is dependent upon stock price performance and relative total shareholder return versus peer companies.
+Compensation realized from long-term incentive awards is dependent upon stock price performance, EBITDA per share performance, and relative total shareholder return versus peer companies.